Associate Professor of Practice

 In May 2017, my student Sydney Morton posted an article in the Penn Engineering blog about her experiences in software engineering education and her contributions to our SIGCSE paper earlier that year.

 My current research is focused on computer science education, particulary in how to create "real-world" experiences for software engineering students, including having students contribute to open source software projects.
-I am also interested in the effect this has on diversity and inclusion in CS.
+I am also interested in the effect this has on diversity & inclusion, as well as student mental health.
 Here are some recent publications and presentations in those areas:

 As a graduate student at Columbia University, I investigated software testing techniques for programs that do not have a "test oracle," i.e. for which it is difficult to know what the correct output should be.
 Here are relevant publications:

 A full list of publications is available in my CV.

 I primarily teach courses related to software development and systems programming, at both the undergraduate and graduate level.

 Here are the websites of recent course offerings:

 I also currently have two online courses running on edX:

 A full list of the courses I've taught is available in my CV.

 My office is Levine 162 and my email address is firstname.lastname@example.org